ngkengwooi/timelapse/README.md

 You need to capture the still images separately.
 This script does not deal with the image capture, but the post-processing.
 The images should lend themselves to be compiled into a movie, e.g., the dimensions should be constant and the camera angle should not change.

-1. Download the timelapse bash script and save it to a suitable location, e.g., /usr/loca/bin or ~/.local/bin.
+1. Place all source images in a single folder.
-2. Make sure the timelapse bash script is executable: `chmd +x timelapse`
+2. Download the timelapse bash script and save it to an executable path, e.g., /usr/local/bin or ~/.local/bin.
+This allows you to execute the script anywhere across the file system.
+Alternatively, you may save the script to the same folder containing the source images and execute it only within that folder.
-3. Place all source images in a single folder.
+3. Make sure the timelapse bash script is executable: `chmd +x timelapse`.
 4. In a terminal, `cd` to the source image folder.
 5. Execute the script: `./timelapse`.
 6. The snapshots and the video can be found under ./outdir.